 Students in this course work on a marketing team to create and promote Wellington's annual yearbook publication.
-Marketers serve as yearbook staff, attending occasional lunch meetings to discuss work with the editors.
-Working on a schoolwide publication requires commitment, responsibility, and good time management skills.
-Students design ads for local businesses in the community and apply the same process and principles in their own designs that explore self-branding.
+Marketers serve as yearbook staff attending occasional lunch meetings to discuss work with the editors.
+Working on a school wide publication requires commitment, responsibility, and good time management skills.
+Students design ads for local businesses in the community.

-COURSE DURATION: 1 Trimesterr COURSE CREDIT: 1/3 Credit
+COURSE DURATION: 1 Trimesterr